ccprogwarrior/ccprog1/2 Functions/🌖CopyInteger.md

 # Copy Value Problem
-Write a function that copies the value of an input integer to another integer
+Write a function that copies the value of an input integer to another integer variable.

 <details>
 <summary>Explanation</summary>